ROHL14/Trillo/README.md

 # Trillo

-Practice website for learning advanced CSS & Sass.
+Practice website for learning flexbox.
 Coded along as part of the Udemy course "Advanced CSS and Sass: Flexbox, Grid, Animations and More!".